-Industrial companies, fifteen years ago, focused almost entirely on traditional marketing such as trade shows, personal relationships, and print media to support new business development efforts.
+Around 20 years ago, your company likely focused almost entirely on traditional marketing efforts such as trade shows, personal relationships, and print media to support new business development efforts.

-Digital marketing has been widely reported to achieve results at 1/3 the cost of traditional marketing.
-Digital is more focused on helping potential customers find solutions to their problems rather than the traditional approach of focusing solely on product data and specs.
+Digital marketing has been widely reported to achieve results at one-third of the cost of traditional marketing.
+Digital marketing is more focused on helping potential customers find solutions to their problems, rather than the traditional approach of focusing solely on product data and specs.

-Guidelines for Marketing Spend as % of Total Revenue
+Guidelines for Marketing Spend as a Percentage of Total Revenue

-The Fuqua School of Business at Duke University, published data on the % spent on marketing by B2B companies.
+The Fuqua School of Business at Duke University, published data on the percentage spent on marketing by B2B companies.

-As the trend is shifting toward digital, the actual % of revenue spent is relatively constant in the 7% to 8% of revenue range.
-For example, if on average, a B2B company with $10 million in revenue should be spending $700,000 to $800,000 annually on marketing.
+As the trend is shifting toward digital, the actual percentage of revenue spent is relatively constant in the 7-8% of revenue range.
+For example, if on average a B2B company brings in $10-million in revenue, it should budget around $800,000 annually on marketing efforts.

 Shift Towards A Digital B2B Business Development Strategy

-In addition to investing in analytics, building a strong brand and digital presence will require staff and, in many cases, third party digital marketing services to come along side your in-house team.
+In addition to investing in analytics, building a strong brand and digital presence will require staff and, in many cases, third-party digital marketing services to come alongside your in-house marketing and sales teams.